CallParty/CallParty/docs/LOCAL_SETUP_INSTRUCTIONS.md

 [Message](mailto:hi@callparty.org) one of the project maintainers for a `backend/.env` file to connect to the staging database.

-You will also need a facebook bot to test with.
-[You can follow instructions for making a testbot here](./docs/localsetupinstructions.md).
+You will also need a facebook bot to test with (as outlined below).
 Once you have a testbot you also need to set yourself as an admin for the bot for it to send you messages (note that there is a several minute delay for Facebook to propagate the changes once you set the admin)

 Alternatively, if you are forking your own version of CallParty then you will need to create your own database and use `backend/.env-demo` as an example to create a `backend/.env`.